 7. Restoran Pak Thong

 Located in the Kepong Baru’s wet market, the freshness of ingredients is guaranteed at Pak Thong.
-This restaurant serves fresh seafood and cooks up delicious food that suits the appetite of most Malaysians.
+This restaurant serves fresh seafood and cooks delicious food that suits the appetite of most Malaysians.
 Some of their signature dishes include signature stewed pork, steamed lala in superior soup, braised pork belly with bee hoon and many more.
 Moreover, you can choose choices of crabs which are imported from seaside Sabah, with incredibly fresh and meaty flesh.

 Address: No. 25, Jalan Ambong 3, Kepong Baru, 52100 Kuala Lumpur, Wilayah Persekutuan Kuala Lumpur